patcg-individual-drafts/private-aggregation-api/README.md

 repeating the encryption operation and the `key_id` may differ if the previous key had since expired or the browser randomly chose a different valid public key.

+### Reducing volume by batching

+In the case of multiple calls to `sendHistogramReport()`, we can reduce report volume by sending a single report with multiple contributions instead of multiple reports.
+For this to be possible, the different calls must involve the same reporting origin and the same API (i.e. FLEDGE or Shared Storage).
+Additionally, the calls must be made at a similar time as the reporting time will necessarily be shared.

+#### Batching scope

+For calls within a Shared Storage worklet, calls within the same Shared Storage operation should be batched together.

+For calls within a FLEDGE worklet, calls using the same reporting origin within the same auction should be batched together.
+This should happen even between different interest groups or FLEDGE function calls.
+One consideration in the short term is that these calls may have different associated [debug modes or keys](#temporary-debugging-mechanism).
+In this case, only calls sharing those details should be batched together.

+#### Contributions limit

+We will also need a limit on the number of contributions within a single report.
+In the case that too many contributions are specified with a ‘batching scope’, we should truncate them to the limit.

+If necessary, we could instead split the contributions back into multiple reports, each respecting the limit.

 ## Privacy and security